 NASA/Microsoft AI Camp Finalist

-CFBS student, and future software engineer, Daniel Saisani, teamed up with a group of young people at the NASA AI Camp run in partnership with Microsoft.
+CFBS alumni, and future software engineer, Daniel Saisani, teamed up with a group of young people at the NASA AI Camp run in partnership with Microsoft.
 Daniel's team designed a crowdsourcing tool intended to "contribute to early detection, verification, tracking, visualisation, and notification of wildfires."
 The app prototype, "SpotAFire," was built using Pygame, and would utilise NASA and its satellites as well as an API call "geolocater."

 To find out more about Daniel's project click here.